Skip to content

 Solar Panel Simulations

-We simulate the performance of solar panels using Typical Meteorological Year data for the centre of your chosen county.
+We simulate the performance of solar panels using Typical Meteorological Year data for the geographical centre of Ireland.

-Inverter AC power is assumed to be limited to 5kW.
+Inverter AC power is assumed to be limited to 5.5kW.
 Clipping is assumed above this amount.

 Within each given half-hour time band, we assume that any simulated solar production can be used to offset imports.